Course Outline

 Details of early feedback on progress

-We will have regular formative quizzes during the scheduled teaching sessions.
-The questions in the quizzes will give you early feedback and help you to keep on track with your learning.
+We will have a formative quiz early in the scheduled teaching sessions.
+The quiz question style and content will give you early feedback and help you to keep on track with your learning.

 Assessment tasks